Homepage Optimisation—What to Improve on a Homepage for More Traffic?

 before homepage optimisation

-You see above that the client for whom I’ve been writing blog posts, and also did homepage optimisation, had some idea what to do in order to relatively perform well SEO-wise.
+Above you see that the client for whom I’ve been writing blog posts, but also did homepage optimisation, had some idea about how to approach optimisation without additional aid.

-The client knew that there was a meta description of the page (160 characters max) and a title (60 characters max) (here’s a You Tube video on how to choose your blog post title, for instance).
+The client knew that there was a meta description of the page (160 characters max) and a title (60 characters max).

-It doesn’t matter that much if there were more characters in each than allowed; the most important thing is that the KEYWORD was inside in those descriptions.
+It doesn’t matter that much that there were more characters in each than allowed; the most important thing is that the keyword was inside those descriptions.

-The problem, though, was in the HEADING SECTION of the text on the homepage (in the picture it’s under CONTENT).
+The problem above was in the heading on the homepage (in the picture it’s under “content” inside the Ahrefs).

-Here I’ve added the H1, which I then corrected.
+Here I’ve added H1, which I then corrected.

 I used AHREFS to see how the client named each section on the homepage.